skylize/clerc/README.md

 * *Tests*

-    A good test suite would be very helpful moving forward
+    A good test suite would be very helpful moving forward.

 * *Known Issues*